BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **Whip of the Masters** `ACTIVE`

-Each time a friendly Hero model within 6" attempts a [Heroic Move], March or Shoot, roll a D6.
-On a 4+, the Hero does not spend the Might Point and the Heroic action is free.
+Whenever a friendly Hero model within 6" declares a [Heroic Move], Heroic March or Heroic Shoot, roll a D6.
+On a 4+ the Hero does not spend the Might Point and the Heroic Action is free.

 </div>